h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 **Transaction D:** $[0.2, 0.1, 0.3, 0.2, 0.1, 0.2, 0.1]$

 #### Task
 1. Calculate the ensemble fraud probability for each transaction
 2. If fraud threshold is $0.5$, which transactions are flagged as suspicious?
 3. Which transaction shows the highest disagreement among trees (highest variance)?
 4. If you could only investigate $2$ transactions, which would you prioritize and why?
+5. Calculate the confidence interval (95%) for each transaction's fraud probability using the t-distribution

 For a detailed explanation of this question, see [Question 23: Detective Game Analysis](L7_3_23_explanation.md).